allaboutapps/ios-starter/README.md

 2. You'll be asked for project name, team details and bundle identifier details. `cookiecutter` will create all files needed from the template on `github`.
 3. `xcodegen` will run automatically and generate the `Xcode` project file.
 4. Afterwards `carthage update --platform ios --cache-build` will install/update all needed dependencies.
-5. Done - Build and run your new project!
+5. Xcode launches your new project.
+6. 🚀